BadeaTayea/First-Repository/Learning ObsPy Wiki.md

 The goal of the ObsPy project is to facilitate rapid application development for seismology.

 ## Data in Seismology:
-In seismology we generally distinguish between three separate types of data:
+In seismology, we generally distinguish between three separate types of data:
 1.	**Waveform Data:** The actual seismic waveforms as time series (amplitude vs time graphs).
 2.	**Station Data:** Information about the stations' operators, geographical locations, and the instrument's responses.
 3.	**Event Data:** Information about earthquakes.